w3f/w3f-education/docs/Substrate/section5/coupling-balances.md

 ---
-id: coupling-balances
+id: coupling-pallets
-title: Using the Balance pallet
+title: Using other pallets
-sidebar_label: Using the Balance pallet
+sidebar_label: Using other pallets
-description: Learn how to couple and utilize the Balances pallet.
+description: Learn how coupling other pallets can extend your own pallet's functionality
 ---

+## Softly coupling pallets via `Config`

-## Calling the `Balances` pallet within `register`
+## Calling the `Balances` and `Randomness` pallet within `register`

 ### Type breakdown